roytang/blog/content/post/2023/06/3ds-games-2/index.md

 Lol this isn't really a game in the usual sense, but I spent so many hours in this app I thought I'd list it here anyway.
 Most of those hours were just gathering Streetpasses and putting together those puzzle things!
 Sadly, Streetpasses are super rare nowadays.

+As an indication of how uncreative I am, the only thing I did with my Mii was to put a pirate hat on him.

+{{% photos miiplaza %}}

 #### The Legend of Zelda

 Yes, the original game.
 This was [the first actual game I finished on the 3DS](/2011/10/120417058184892416/), since my 3DS came with the ambassador privilege that had free NES/SNES games.
 I wrote [a "review" for this one](/2023/05/nes-games/#15-legend-of-zelda-nes) recently.